International Academy of Comparative Law

 TREASURER Joost Blom

-Joost Blom is a professor at the Peter A. Allard School of Law of the University of British Columbia (Canada), where he formerly served as Dean.
+Joost Blom is emeritus professor at the Peter A. Allard School of Law of the University of British Columbia (Canada), where he formerly served as Dean.
 Professor Blom has been a Visiting Professor at Osgoode Hall Law School, part-time Lecturer at the University of Victoria, research fellow and lecturer at the Canadian Studies Centre at the Universität Trier, and Senior Fellow at the University of Melbourne Faculty of Law.
 Professor Blom is a former President of the Canadian Association of Law Teachers and was elected as a bencher (member of the board of directors) of the Law Society of British Columbia for four terms by members of the Bar before becoming a Life Bencher.
 He is Chair of the Mackenzie King Scholarship Board of Trustees and Chair of the Board of Trustees of the University of British Columbia Faculty Pension Plan.
 Professor Blom was awarded the designation of Queen’s Counsel (British Columbia).
 He is the author of numerous publications in the fields of comparative law, contract law, torts law and private international law.

-SECRETARY GENERAL Diego P. Fernández Arroyo
+SECRETARY-GENERAL Diego P. Fernández Arroyo